-- We choose the following baselines to compare our results. - 1.
-GC (Granger 1969).
-Granger Causality (GC) is a method that incorporates statistical testing to determine the causality between two time series.
-Given two users, we use a p-value of 5% to determine if the two activity traces are causally related.
-This method was used in place of CCM in our model (without NMF) to determine the effective-ness of CCM in identifying coordinated users. - 2.
-LCN + HCC (Weber and Neumann 2021).
+We choose the following baselines to compare our results.

+- 1. LCN + HCC (Weber and Neumann 2021).
 This approach aims to identify coordinated communities using community detection on user similarity graphs.
 The temporal aspect is considered by a windowing mechanism.
-We set the window length parameter to 10 days. - 3.
+We set the window length parameter to 10 days. - 2.
 Tweet language.
 Since most (82%) of the data in the coordinated set of users are in Russian and most (93%) of the data in the noise data are in English, we compare our results with the results of a naive model that only uses the language to determine the coordination status.
-This model simply classifies a user to be coordinated if the language is Russian. - 4.
+This model simply classifies a user to be coordinated if the language is Russian. - 3.
 AMDN-HAGE.
 (Sharma et al. 2021) This is the SOTA for identifying coordinated users.
 We use the same set of hyperparameters except the threshold to determine the output influence values.
 Instead, we maximize the F1 score to determine it.

-Table 3 showcases comparisons of our results with the above baselines.
-In all cases, CCM outperforms GC in terms of F1 score.
-Specifically, for $N_C = 200, N_N = 200$ case, GC detects 77191 edges out of 79800 possible bidirectional edges leading to classifying all users in the sample as coordinating users.
-This leads to a recall of 100%.
-With GC, out of the 77191 identified edges, 19705 (25.5%) were known coordinating-coordinating pairs.
-These statistics can be compared with Table 2.
-Thus, the choice of CCM for determining causality between time series data is justified.
-The CCM model achieved the highest precision, indicating a superior ability to accurately identify true coordinating pairs among those detected.
+CCM achieved the highest precision, indicating a superior ability to accurately identify true coordinating pairs among those detected.
 This suggests CCM's effectiveness in minimizing false positives, a crucial aspect of coordinated user detection.
 AMDN-HAGE exhibited the highest recall, suggesting its strength in detecting the majority of existing coordinating users.
 However, its relatively low precision indicates a higher propensity for false positives, perhaps due to the limited timeframe of the dataset.
 CCM + NMF achieved the highest F1 scores for datasets with 200 and 400 users, demonstrating a favorable balance between precision and recall.
 This highlights its potential to provide more comprehensive and accurate coordination detection compared to the other baselines.
 However, its performance for 800 users was lower compared to LCN + HCC, indicating potential room for further optimization.